 The earlier a baby is born, the higher his or her risk of brain injury.
 This is because premature babies are often born with underdeveloped lungs.
 If the baby cannot get proper oxygen to the brain, severe birth defects and brain injury can occur.
 One such defect is cerebral palsy.

 The treatment of a premature baby is critical.
 If your doctors and nurses are negligent in their care for you and your child, severe defects can occur.
 What’s more, birth injuries that affect your baby’s brain development can affect his or her life significantly.
 It can also affect your entire family.

 Specialized medical care, rehabilitation, and special education are all costly.
 Your injured baby and you and your partner should not have to worry about such costs as well as going through the pain and suffering medical negligence may have caused.

 The team of compassionate and experienced lawyers at Dansker & Aspromonte will fight to get you the maximum compensation you deserve.
-We have a 95% success rate at trials and will not charge you any fees until we win or settle.
+We have a winning record of success at trial and will not charge you any fees until we win or settle.
 We previously dealt with a multimillion-dollar birth defect case where the hospital staff failed to provide adequate care for a mother, and her premature baby, and the baby incurred cerebral palsy.

 We are here to help.
 Our team serve the NYC Metro, Manhattan, Queens, Brooklyn, Bronx, and Staten Island areas and can assist with you and your child’s birth injury claims.
 For a free consultation, call us at 212-732-2929 or get in touch online.